 Today we are going to talk about some foods that keep our EYES healthy!
-We can do Vision Therapy exercises everyday to keep our eyes moving together…but how do we keep them healthy?
+We can do Vision Therapy exercises every day to keep our eyes moving together…but how do we keep them healthy?

-Vitamin A is an antioxidant that is essential for proper functioning of the retina.
+- Vitamin A is an antioxidant that is essential for the proper functioning of the retina.
 It may protect against night blindness and dry eyes.
 Good sources for Vitamin A are beef or chicken liver, cod liver oil, eggs, milk, carrots, spinach, mangoes, papayas, peaches and apricots.

-Vitamin C may reduce the risk of cataracts and macular degeneration in addition to keeping your immune system in good shape.
-You can get your daily allowance of Vitamin C by eating not only oranges and other citrus fruits, but also from red or green sweet peppers, strawberries, kale and broccoli.
+- Vitamin C may reduce the risk of cataracts and macular degeneration in addition to keeping your immune system in good shape.
+You can get your daily allowance of Vitamin C by eating not only oranges and other citrus fruits, but also from red or green sweet peppers, strawberries, kale, and broccoli.

-Vitamin E has been associated with the prevention of cataracts and the delaying of cataract growth.
+- Vitamin E has been associated with the prevention of cataracts and the delaying of cataract growth.
 When combined with carotenoids and Vitamin C it may reduce the risk of advanced macular degeneration.
 Food sources for Vitamin E are almonds, sunflower seeds, hazelnuts, and green leafy vegetables.

-Omega-3 fatty acids are a great defense against dry eyes and macular degeneration.
-The following foods have a great source of Omega-3: salmon, mackerel, herring, flax seed, fish oil or walnuts.
+- Omega-3 fatty acids are a great defense against dry eyes and macular degeneration.
+The following foods have a great source of Omega-3: salmon, mackerel, herring, flaxseed, fish oil or walnuts.